Your Recovery

 Not everyone needs to abstain from alcohol completely, but if you have developed signs of liver damage, it is highly recommended to stop drinking and seek medical attention before symptoms get worse.

-Call us at (888) 700-5053 and we would be glad to answer your questions.
+Call us at (855) 458-0050 and we’ll be glad to answer your questions.
 Take back your life by starting your journey today.
-Resurgence offers alcohol rehab for those that are strugglign with alcohol abuse.
-Resurgence offers multiple locations from which to seek alcohol or drug detox & rehab.
+Resurgence Behavioral Health offers alcohol rehab for those that are struggling with alcohol abuse.
+Resurgence Behavioral Health offers multiple locations from which to seek alcohol or drug detox & rehab.
+Contact us today — we can help you overcome alcohol addiction.

 Does your Insurance Cover Rehab?